eduardconstantin/eduardconstantin/README.md

 </div>

 - 🎮 In my free time I play open world games like Grand Theft Auto, Red Dead Redemption or Assassin's Creed

-- 🌱 I’m currently learning Next.js
+- 🌱 I’m currently learning Everything, Everywhere, All at Once
 - 👨‍💻 All my projects are available in [my portfolio](https://eduardconstantin.github.io)
 - ⚡ Fun fact: I like to sketch